Skip to main content

 3. Configure NCCL (and optionally UCX) to use those interfaces.

-On some platforms (for example, SUNK NodeSets such as gb300-4x-e), steps (1) and (2) are handled at the NodeSet level; for direct Kubernetes workloads, you configure them explicitly in the Pod spec.
+On some platforms (for example, SUNK NodeSets such as gb300-4x-e), the NodeSet handles steps 1 and 2.
+For direct Kubernetes workloads, you configure them explicitly in the Pod spec.
+After you complete these steps, your Pods run on RoCE-capable Nodes, have the RoCE backend interfaces attached, and use NCCL configured for GPUDirect RDMA traffic.

 Set the value of spec.containers.resources.requests.rdma/ib to 1.
-This value does not indicate the number of RoCE devices requested; it’s used as a boolean to schedule Pods onto servers that expose RoCE RDMA resources.
+This value doesn’t indicate the number of RoCE devices requested.
+Kubernetes uses it as a boolean to schedule Pods onto servers that expose RoCE RDMA resources.
 Kubernetes schedules resources through requests and limits.
-When only limits are specified, the requests are set to the same amount as the limit.
-To learn more about container resource management on Kubernetes, see the official Kubernetes documentation.
-See the full YAML example below for reference showing how to set the rdma/ib value in the Pod spec for both requests and limits.
+When you specify only limits, Kubernetes sets requests to the same amount as the limit.
+For more information, see the Kubernetes documentation on container resource management.
+For a full YAML example showing how to set the rdma/ib value in the Pod spec for both requests and limits, see Kubernetes example.

-RoCE backend interfaces are exposed into Pods using Multus CNI and NetworkAttachmentDefinition (NAD) objects.
-On RoCE-enabled clusters, CoreWeave defines NADs that map host RoCE devices (for example, Spectrum-X ibs#p# ports) into Pod network interfaces via MACVLAN and VRF configuration.
-On some clusters, you may be given a set of per-port NADs (for example, ibs0p0-macvlan, ibs0p1-macvlan, …).
+CoreWeave exposes RoCE backend interfaces into Pods using Multus CNI and NetworkAttachmentDefinition (NAD) objects.
+On RoCE-enabled clusters, CoreWeave defines NADs that map host RoCE devices (for example, Spectrum-X ibs#p# ports) into Pod network interfaces through MACVLAN and VRF configuration.
+On some clusters, CoreWeave provides a set of per-port NADs (for example, ibs0p0-macvlan and ibs0p1-macvlan).
 In that case, the k8s.v1.cni.cncf.io/networks annotation contains one entry per backend interface, for example:

 metadata: